-Let's now suppose that each volunteer gives 40 hours of their time to the petition gathering cause - another goal that most political operatives would probably deem as hard to achieve.
-If that's the case, the proposing party/team would need about 685 committed volunteers to gather enough petitions to place a charter amendment question on the ballot.5 In other words, a successful petition gathering campaign for a charter amendment proposal is likely to require more volunteers than any Orange County political campaign in history.
+Let's now suppose that each volunteer gives 40 hours of their time to the petitiongathering cause - another goal that most political operatives would probably deem as difficult to achieve.
+If that's the case, the proposing party/group would need about 702 committed volunteers to gather enough petitions to place a charter amendment question on the ballot.5 In other words, a successful petition-gathering campaign for a charter amendment proposal is likely to require more volunteers than most Orange County political campaigns.

-Likely, this means that any successful petition gathering campaign will require paid canvassers.
-At the market rate of \$15 per hour per canvasser, the campaign would need about \$409,000 just to cover canvassing costs.
-This is again without taking into account planning and organizing costs.
-In a best case scenario situation, a proposing party/team would implement a strategy that combines volunteers and paid canvassers, lower campaign costs.
-Yet, even in that case, the costs would still range in the hundreds of thousands of dollars.
+Likely, this means that any successful petition-gathering campaign will require paid canvassers.
+At the market rate of \$15 per hour per canvasser, the campaign would need about \$421,335 to just cover canvassing costs.6 This is again without taking into account planning and organizing costs.
+In a best case scenario situation, a proposing party/group would implement a strategy that combines volunteers and paid canvassers.
+Yet, even in that case, the costs could still range in the hundreds of thousands of dollars, making it almost impossible for any true grassroots community groups to successfully propose a charter amendment.

 As well, given the 7 percent petition threshold, those proposing citizen-initiated ordinance amendments face a similar situation.
-In fact, in order to gather 57,801 qualifying petitions, an ordinance amendment proposing party/team would need to spend about 19,267 hours door knocking,7 requiring about 485 committed volunteers who spend at least 40 hours collecting petitions.8 If instead of volunteers the proposing team/party utilizes paid canvassers, they are expected to spend about \$290,000 just to cover petition gathering efforts.9 Once again, the petition gathering process appears too expensive for regular citizens to cost.
+In fact, in order to gather 58,904 qualifying petitions, an ordinance amendment proposing party/group would need to spend about 19,635 hours door knocking,7 requiring about 491 committed volunteers who spend at least 40 hours collecting petitions.8 If instead of volunteers the proposing team/group utilizes paid canvassers, they are expected to spend about \$295,000 just to cover petition-gathering efforts.9 Once again, the petition-gathering process appears too expensive for regular citizens and grassroots organizations to cost.

-Thus, as currently established by the Orange County Charter, the citizen-initiated charter amendment process hinders true local citizen participation by making petition gathering campaigns costly, which often leads to overrepresentation of issues backed by economically affluent groups and individuals as well as outside interest groups that include unaccountable Political Action Committees (PACS).
+Thus, as currently established by the Orange County Charter, the citizen-initiated charter amendment process hinders true local citizen participation by making petition-gathering-campaigns unnecessarily costly, which often leads to overrepresentation of issues backed by economically affluent groups and individuals as well as outside interest groups that include unaccountable Political Action Committees (PACS).